 The Pacific Ocean recedes, revealing exposed rock, cradling pools of still saltwater.
 Inside these tide pools, miniature colorful displays of ocean habitat dwell, waiting to be discovered.
-Starfish the color of sunsets are neighbors to purple and green sea anemones and dark purple sea urchins in Lincoln City’s tide pools.
+Starfish the color of sunsets are neighbors to purple and green sea anemones and dark purple sea urchins.
 A rush of colors envelops the rocky ocean shores, home to tiny darting fish, and Hermit crabs looking for a new home.
 These are a few of the tide pool creatures you will discover here.

 For more information visit our Tide Pool page.